uforia/MatterBot/README.md

 | Zetier Threat Intelligence                                                                       | RSS            | No               | No                |

 New Matterfeed modules can be created.
 A boilerplate example can be found in the `modules` directory.
+Every module is categorized in one or more topic(s).
+Users can subscribe or unsubscribe to specific newsfeeds or to a whole topic.

 ### `matterbot` Commands